Rezum Procedure for Treatment of BPH at New York Urology Specialists

 REZUM for BPH– a New Treatment Option for Men with Enlarged Prostate

-REZUM procedure involves delivery of heat generated by radiofrequency energy that is converted to water vapor.
-REZUM generated water vapor is injected under high pressure through a special REZUM delivery device into the prostate tissue which causes destruction of prostate tissue that blocks urine flow.
+The REZUM procedure involves delivery of heat generated by the radiofrequency energy that is converted to water vapor.
+REZUM generated water vapor is injected under high pressure through a special REZUM delivery device into the prostate tissue which leads to destruction of prostate tissue that blocks urine flow.

 How Effective is REZUM?

-REZUM procedure has been studied in randomized controlled trial, which is the highest level of scientific evidence.
+The REZUM procedure has been studied in randomized controlled trials, which is the highest level of scientific evidence.
 REZUM study demonstrated that REZUM procedure is at least as effective as medications for treatment of enlarged prostate.

 How is Rezum Procedure Performed?

 Rezum procedure is performed in our office under local anesthesia.
 The treatment takes less than 30 minutes to do.
-Patient is able to go home shortly after the procedure.
+A patient is able to go home shortly after the procedure.